(A) Critical control points.

 (i) The physical facilities shall be maintained in good repair.

-(ii) Animals or unauthorized persons shall not be allowed in those portions of the facilities where shellfish are stored, handled, processed, or packaged or food handling equipment, utensils, and packaging materials are cleaned or stored.
+(ii) Animals or unauthorized persons shall not be allowed in those portions of the facilities where shellstock are stored, handled, processed, or packaged or food handling equipment, utensils, and packaging materials are cleaned or stored.

 (b) The dealer shall operate the facility to provide adequate protection from contamination and adulteration by assuring that dirt and other filth are excluded from the facility.

-(c) The dealer shall provide toilet room doors which are tight fitting, self closing, and do not open directly into a processing area.
+(c) The dealer shall provide toilet room doors which are tight fitting, self-closing, and do not directly open into a processing area.

 (d) Plant interior.

-(i) Sanitary conditions shall be maintained throughout the facility;
+(i) Sanitary conditions shall be maintained throughout the facility.

-(a) Are graded to provide adequate drainage:
+(a) Are graded to provide adequate drainage;

-(b) Have even surfaces, and are free from cracks that create sanitary problems and interfere with drainage;
+(b) Have even surfaces, and are free from cracks that create sanitary problems and interfere with drainage; and

 (c) Have sealed junctions between floors and walls to render them impervious to water.